Oru Oorla Oru Rajakumari (TV series): Plot

 Iniyan keeps refusing Rasathi and he doesn't allow her to sleep with him.
 Also Kanmani and Maragatham make them separate.
 Mangai learns about this and decides to unite them.
 As days passed on Iniyan understood Rasathi with the help of Mangai and they both unite.

 Now Iniyan's cousin sister also Maragatham daughter Punitha, falls in love with Rasathi's younger brother Kabilan.
-Punitha express her love in different ways but Kabilan has no interest in her also fearing that his love may spoil Rasathi's life.
+Punitha expresses her love in different ways, but Kabilan has no interest in her, also fearing that his love may spoil Rasathi's life.
 One day Punitha and Kabilan meet in a theme park and talk about their love.
 A group of political-party members see their discussion and assume both of them are lovers.
 So they ask them to get married on that spot.
 Punitha and Kabilan gets shocked and they refuse to marry.
 But the group of members took a weapon and compel Kabilan to marry her.
 So that Kabilan knotted the Mangalyam to Punitha and both married.
 As the gang moves form that place, both think of how their families will accept. so they decide to keep their marriage a secret.
 Eventually, Kanmani learns of their marriage and tells Maragatham.
 The whole family is shocked and Maragatham becomes angry at Kabilan and Rasathi because of this and she tells them to leave their house.
 But Iniyan supports Rasathi and tells to Maragatham that if Rasathi leaves, he will also accompany her.
 Maragatham is surprised that Iniyan is speaking to her this way.
 She says that if Punitha and Kabilan stay, then Rasathi and Iniyan need to leave.
 Paarivendan, Mangai and Nesamani try to prevent their departure, but Rasathi and Iniyan leave for Punitha and Kabilan's sake.